PROCESSING OF PERSONAL DATA FOR THE PURPOSE OF PROVIDING AN ELECTRIC VEHICLE SHARING SERVICE

 Data of customers whose accounts are not active will be stored for 3 years from the date of the last login.

-Mobility control data
+Mobility surveillance data

 2 years from the later of the following dates: the date of termination of the contract or the date of payment of the obligation.